TomD011099/SpaceInvaders/ConfigInfo.md

 ```
 These are the screen parameters, they represent the settings about the screen.
 The default values of the sprites and the game itself is originally designed for a 10:7 aspect ratio for the screen.
+FPS is not only the refresh rate of the screen, it's also the tick rate of the game.

 | Item   | Default Value | Unit | Type |
 |--------|---------------|------|------|